asalber/asalber.github.io/calculus/manual/ordinary-differential-equations.md

 ## Ordinary Differential Equations

-Often in Physics, Chemistry, Biology, Geometry, etc they arise equations that relate a function with its derivative or successive derivatives.
+Often in Physics, Chemistry, Biology, Geometry, etc there arise equations that relate a function with its derivative, or successive derivatives.

 > **Definition - Ordinary differential equation**.
 An *ordinary differential equation* (O.D.E.) is a equation that relates an independent variable $x$, a function $y(x)$ that depends on $x$, and the successive derivatives of $y$, $y',y'',\ldots,y^{(n)}$; it can be written as
 \\[F(x, y, y', y'',\ldots, y^{(n)})=0.\\]